African Energy Transition Programme

 This programme is therefore meant to accelerate the African Energy Transition and transformation required in the continent, to foster jointly inclusive economic growth, wealth creation, poverty eradication, and inequality reduction in a sustainable climate compatible manner.

 It provides a clear understanding of transformations of the energy system needed in the short, medium and long term to achieve the energy transition by identifying frameworks to support the development of sectoral and technological detailed, policy-relevant and country-driven strategies consistent with the national development agenda and the Paris Agreement goal.

 The programme is envisioned to transform energy development in Africa, driven by AU Agenda 2063, Sustainable Development Goals (SDGs) and Paris Agreement on climate change.
-Access to affordable clean energy for productive uses and households in Africa can be achieved mainly by introducing and implementing comprehensive policy tools that can transform the African Energy Sector to mostly be based on renewable resources through an integrated approach that facilitates the transformation process and attracts the required investment.
+Access to affordable clean energy for productive uses and households in Africa can be achieved mainly by introducing and implementing comprehensive policy tools that can transform the African Energy Sector to mostly be based on renewable resources through an integrated approach that develop synergies whilst maximising co-benefits and trade-offs.

 Its implementation is defined around seven strategic Objectives:

 - Building the energy infrastructure for economic and social development, starting with agriculture, which employs the largest share of the population but remains at a near subsistence level of production in most parts of the continent;

 - Development of the renewable energy sector in alignment with the Paris Agreement, to exploit Africa’s great potential for solar, wind, hydropower and other renewable sources, and build African capacity for developing these technologies;

 - Energy efficiency programs for buildings, industry and transport.
 Such a program should include local manufacturing of efficient equipment, as well as regulatory and behavioural interventions;